Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Unitary Equivalence to Quantum Mechanics

 \section{Unitary Equivalence to Quantum Mechanics}

-While the hydrodynamical equivalence discussed in Sec.~\ref{sec:review} establishes the correspondence between Nelson's stochastic quantization and quantum mechanics through the Madelung flow equations, we can gain deeper insight by examining the operator formulation of this equivalence.
+While the hydrodynamic equivalence discussed in Sec.~\ref{sec:review} establishes a correspondence between Nelson’s stochastic mechanics framework and quantum mechanics through the Madelung flow equations, further insight can be gained by examining the operator formulation of this equivalence.
 This alternative perspective reveals that the stochastic and quantum evolutions are actually related through a unitary transformation, which provides a more profound understanding of the mathematical structure underlying the correspondence between the two formalisms.

 The key observation here is that the forward and backward stochastic processes can be combined into a single complex-valued drift, leading to what is called a bi-directional generator \cite{Pavon2000}.
 To see how this works, let us first introduce a complex-valued \emph{quantum drift velocity} defined by